Blisto91/dxvk-wiki/Home.md

 ## Performance considerations
 In order to get the best results, the following steps are recommended:
 - Use an [esync](https://github.com/zfigura/wine/tree/esync)-enabled wine build, which dramatically reduces CPU overhead in some games.
 Lutris may offer such builds out of the box, and for Arch Linux, a PKGBUILD is available [here](https://github.com/Tk-Glitch/PKGBUILDS).
-- Set the CPU frequency governor to `performance`
+- Set the CPU frequency governor to `performance` on AMD and older Intel CPUs.
+- Disable your compositor, as that can lead to severe stuttering issues when games are GPU-bound.